What Marielle Knows: Release

 What Marielle Knows had its world premiere on 17 February 2025, as part of the 75th Berlin International Film Festival, in Competition.

 It also competed in New Directors Competition at the São Paulo International Film Festival and had screening on 16 October 2025.

 It was screened in the Comedy section of the 61st Chicago International Film Festival on 16 October 2025, and in 'Strands: Laugh' section of the 2025 BFI London Film Festival on 18 October 2025.

 It was screened in Open Horizons at the Thessaloniki International Film Festival on 2 November 2025, and in the Open Zone section of the 2025 Stockholm International Film Festival on 6 November 2025.
 It competed in Golden Olive tree Competition at the Lecce European Film Festival on 17 November 2025.

+The film will be presented in the Country Focus section of the 37th Palm Springs International Film Festival and have its California Premiere on 2 January 2026.

 The film has joined inaugural slate of newly-launched Paris-based sales company Lucky Number.
 They acquired sales rights of the film in January 2025.

 It was released theatrically in Germany on 17 April 2025 by DCM Film Distribution.